-Aviva Vaughn is a lover of food, travel and books.
-She has been a voracious reader her whole life finishing Louisa May Alcott’s Little Women when she was five.
+Aviva Vaughn writes slow burn women’s fiction inspired by food, travel, and Jane Austen.
+She loves books and has been a voracious reader her whole life finishing Louisa May Alcott’s Little Women when she was five.

 She likes to laugh, eat and be intellectually stimulated, preferably at the same time; and enjoys reading and writing about strong, modern characters, no matter what era or planet they are in/on.

 She isn’t afraid to try new things, which has made for an interesting—although not always straight forward—life.
 Her favorite “two truths and a lie” line is: I have ridden bareback in the Navajo nation, I have jumped out of an airplane over New Zealand, and I have gone spelunking in Costa Rica.
 Answer will appear at the end of BECKONED, Part 4: From Barcelona with Love ;^)

 Aviva is a self-avowed logophile and enjoys all forms of (truthful) writing and their power to inspire, transport and educate anyone with enough gumption to just open up its pages and READ.

 She is an equal opportunity book lover who adores everything from Science Fiction to Historical Fiction, and from Autobiography to Non-Fiction; and wonders actively about the books, worlds and voices that she has not yet had the privilege to know.
 At heart she is an adventurer, an explorer and a life-long learner and books are the portals through which she does all three.